Home / Blog / Hermes Agent skills: how they work, how to create them, and what's on the Skills Hub

 Hermes Agent skills: how they work, how to create them, and what's on the Skills Hub

-Skills are Hermes Agent's equivalent of plugins or extensions — reusable capabilities the agent can call on demand.
-What makes them different from every other plugin system is that Hermes writes skills for itself.
-When it solves a problem it will face again, it can package the solution into a skill and improve that skill over subsequent uses.
-This guide explains the format, the self-improvement loop, the community marketplace, and when to write your own.
+Skills are Hermes Agent's equivalent of plugins — reusable capabilities the agent can call on demand.
+What separates them from every other plugin system is that Hermes writes skills for itself.
+When it solves a problem it will face again, it packages the solution into a skill and improves it over subsequent uses.
+This guide covers the format, the self-improvement loop, the community marketplace, and when to write your own.

 Hermes OS team17 April 202612 min read